 Our DEA defense attorneys and former federal prosecutors represent DEA registrants and other health care providers nationwide in all DEA-related matters.
 The scope of our DEA practice includes:

 The DEA routinely audits registered health care providers for compliance with the Controlled Substances Act (CSA) and various other federal laws and regulations.
-Although many of these DEA audits are conducted at random, the DEA can also inquire into a provider’s business or practice as a result of a tip received from a patient or other provider (such as a pharmacist concerned about a doctor’s prescription practices), or as a result of “anomalies” in a provider’s prescription rates and federal benefit program billing practices.
+Although many of these DEA audits are conducted at random, the DEA can also inquire into a provider’s business or practice as a result of a tip received from a patient or other provider (such as a pharmacist concerned about a doctor’s prescription practices), or as a result of “anomalies” in a provider’s prescription rates and federal benefits program billing practices.

 If you have received a DEA Form 82 (Notice of Inspection of Controlled Premises) or an administrative inspection warrant, it is imperative that you seek legal representation promptly.
-Providers have important rights during DEA audits and inspections, and you need to try to make sure that the DEA’s inquiry does not lead to further government investigation.
+Providers have important rights during DEA audits and inspections, and you need to try to make sure that the DEA’s inquiry does not lead to a further government investigation.

 DEA agents work closely with prosecutors at the U.S. Department of Justice (DOJ) and other agencies to prosecute health care providers suspected of fraud and other crimes involving the prescription, distribution, and administration of prescription drugs.
-When you are going through a DEA audit and investigation and defending against these types of allegations, it is critical to have legal representatives with a thorough understanding of Current Procedural Terminology (CPT) and ICD9/ICD10 coding guidelines, as lawyers without adequate knowledge of the health care billing system for federal program participants will need to spend time getting up to speed before they can begin building a strategic defense.
+When you are going through a DEA audit and investigation lawyer and defending against these types of allegations, it is critical to have legal representatives with a thorough understanding of Current Procedural Terminology (CPT) and ICD9/ICD10 coding guidelines, as lawyers without adequate knowledge of the health care billing system for federal program participants will need to spend time getting up to speed before they can begin building a strategic defense.
 At Oberheiden, P.C., all of our health care fraud defense attorneys have extensive knowledge of the applicable medical and legal policies and procedures, and we are able to hit the ground running to quickly protect our clients in criminal DEA enforcement matters.

-Disciplinary actions stemming from DEA audits and investigations can lead to consequences including loss of licensure, loss of DEA registration, and the potential for additional penalties resulting from a civil or criminal enforcement proceeding.
+Disciplinary actions stemming from DEA audits and investigations lawyers can lead to consequences including loss of licensure, loss of DEA registration, and the potential for additional penalties resulting from a civil or criminal enforcement proceeding.
 We represent clients facing disciplinary action as a result of DEA investigations involving allegations of prescription drug diversion, unlawful distribution of controlled substances, failure to keep necessary records, prescription labeling violations, and all other forms of prescription drug fraud.